CS2401-Fall2021/project-lab-part-2/README.md

 If a user inputs a valid option, then print out that room.
 Otherwise, re-prompt the user.

+## IF YOU DO NOT REACH THIS POINT BY THE END OF CLASS TUESDAY, PLEASE COME TO OFFICE HOURS

-## Implement method public Room generateRandomTreeGame(int numkeys, int maxDepth): 50 pts
+## Implement method public Room generateRandomTreeGame(int numkeys, int maxDepth): 60 pts
 In Part 1, we hard-coded a hallway.
 But in this game, we want to randomly generate a game.
 To generate a random number between 0 and 1, we can use Math.random().
 If we want to generate a random integer between 0 and 10 we would need to do (int)(Math.random()*10)

 You want to create an initial starting Room, which will be the Room you return in this method.
 For every room: